501(c)3 LMC Congregation Update 2025

 1. As a congregation, you can continue without an IRS determination of exemption.
 IRS regulations do not require churches or religious organizations to hold a formal 501(c)(3) determination of exemption from the IRS.
 The following is a quote from the IRS website: Churches, Integrated Auxiliaries, and Conventions or Associations of Churches | Internal Revenue Service:

 Churches (including integrated auxiliaries and conventions or associations of churches) that meet the requirements of section 501(c)(3) of the Internal Revenue Code are automatically considered tax-exempt by Act of Congress [See, 26 U.S. Code § 508(c)(1)(a)], and are not required to apply for and obtain recognition of exempt status from the IRS.
-Donors are allowed to claim a charitable deduction for donations to a church that meets the section 501(c)(3) requirements even though the church has neither sought nor received IRS recognition that it is tax-exempt.
+Donors are allowed to claim a charitable deduction for donations to a church that meets section 501(c)(3) requirements even though the church has neither sought nor received IRS recognition that it is tax-exempt.
 In addition, because churches and certain other religious organizations are not required to file an annual return or notice with the IRS, they are not subject to automatic revocation of exemption for failure to file.
 See Annual Return Filing Exceptions for a complete list of organizations that are not required to file.

-1. Our attorneys have indicated that congregations who believe they need the IRS determination of exemption can apply for it themselves utilizing Form 1023.
+2. LMC’s attorneys have indicated that congregations who believe they need the IRS determination of exemption can apply for it themselves utilizing Form 1023.
 The individual organization process remains open and typically takes 6-12 weeks for approval.
 For congregations that have assets of less than $250K and do not have gross annual receipts of more than $50K, there is an “EZ Form 1023”.

 From the Conference Executive Council of LMC